-Transmissions from Logoscape Ranch presents an overview of Beery's gregarious, trailblazing, and under-known painting practice alongside videos featuring the family compound in the foothills of the Sierra Nevadas where the artist has lived and worked for over 40 years.
-The exhibition is adapted from New Mythic Visualizations at Cushion Works in San Francisco (2019), Beery's first Bay Area showing since 1970, when he worked as a Yellow Cab driver and dispatcher.
+New Mythic Visualizations presents an overview of Beery's gregarious, trailblazing, and underknown painting practice alongside videos featuring the "Logoscape Ranch," the family compound in the foothills of the Sierra Nevadas where the artist has lived and worked for over 40 years.
+While Beery has recently had solo exhibitions in Switzerland, Germany, and Los Angeles, this is his first in the Bay Area since 1970, when he worked as a Yellow Cab driver in San Francisco.